 Petersburg is a very small city located in the state of Illinois.
 With a population of 2,190 people and two constituent neighborhoods, Petersburg is the 463rd largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Petersburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Petersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Petersburg is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Petersburg who work in sales jobs (14.39%), office and administrative support (10.48%), and food service (8.94%).

-As is often the case in a small city, Petersburg doesn't have a public transportation system that people use for their commute.
+Petersburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Petersburg are slightly less educated than the national average of 21.84% for the average city or town: 15.78% of adults in Petersburg have a bachelor's degree or advanced degree